wehlutyk/thesis/content/4-discussion.md

 In some cases, it is possible to fully measure all observables in an unconstrained interactive situation.
 The first way of doing this is to have enough sensors in an *in vivo* situation: the Human Speechome Project [@roy_human_2006], for instance, equips a family's house with wide-angle ceiling cameras and microphones that map the entire space of the house, and records the quasi-totality of what happens in the first three years of the life of a newborn in the family (with some privacy controls).
-Everything the child hears and sees, all the interactions she is involved in are taped in a way that makes it possible to reconstitute the detailed movements, vocal productions, and relevant interactive features (such as gaze) of participants.
+Everything the child hears and sees, all the interactions she is involved in are taped in a way that makes it possible to reconstitute the detailed movements, vocal productions, and relevant interactive features of participants (such as gaze).
 The analysis of such rich data is humongous and involves many novel semi-automated coding techniques (as the dozens of data-analysis publications related to the project^[See \url{https://www.media.mit.edu/cogmac/projects/hsp.html} for a full list.] attest to), but gives access to the full detail of interactions that a child is exposed to in her house.
 @roy_predicting_2015, for instance, use the data to explore the spatial and linguistic contexts in which a child is exposed to a word, and relate them to the context in which she first produces said word.
 Such longitudinal multi-modal data is exactly the type of measurement that is necessary to fully understand the meaning that is produced in an interaction, explore when that meaning is reproduced, and see how it changes through time.